 This area calls for AEAs to assist schools in determining student needs, developing collaborative community relationships, establishing shared direction and implementing actions to meet goals, and reporting progress toward goals.

 AEAs anticipate and respond to school and AEA staff needs for professional development.
 Programs and services support proven educational practices; align with school goals; incorporate adult learning theory; and support improved teaching.

 Services address, at a minimum, reading, language arts, mathematics, and science.
 They include support in establishing standards, collecting and analyzing student achievement and learning climate data, and using this information to improve student learning.

 Diverse Learning Needs

-AEAs meet diverse learning needs through support services with disabilities who required special education, as well as those who are gifted and talented.
+AEAs meet diverse learning needs through support services with disabilities who required special education and those who are gifted and talented.
 Services comply with Iowa rules for special education.

 Media services support instruction and school needs.
-They include consultation, research and information services, instructional resources and production of materials to meet student learning needs.
+They include consultation, research and information services, instructional resources, and materials to meet student learning needs.
 AEAs also support local school media services.

-Services assist schools to take actions that ensure all students are free from discrimination; to incorporate instructional strategies and student activities related to responsibilities, rights and respect for diversity; and to provide professional development to prepare school employees to work with diverse learners.
+Services assist schools in taking actions that ensure all students are free from discrimination; incorporate instructional strategies and student activities related to responsibilities, rights, and respect for diversity; and provide professional development to prepare school employees to work with diverse learners.